Autumn versus spring gardening - what you need to know

 - Wrap tender plants in fleece or lift them into a greenhouse before the first frosts.

-- Clean the greenhouse to maximise the amount of light available to any plants that over-winter inside and if possible, bubble wrap it to conserve any heat that is generated.
+- Clean the greenhouse to maximise the amount of light available to any plants that over-winter inside and if possible, bubble wraps it to conserve any heat that is generated.

 Spring gardening jobs